iifl-logo

 The Statutory Auditors have not reported any incident of fraud to the Audit Committee of the Company in the year under review

-12. Details of significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and Companys operations in future:
+11. Details of significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and companys operations in future:

 There is no significant and material order passed by the Regulators or Courts or Tribunals impacting the going concern status and Companys operations.

-During the Financial Year, the Company has granted inter-corporate loans to various parties during the year and the loans so granted fall within the limits of the provisions of Section 186 of the Companies Act, 2013.
+During the Financial year, the company has granted intercorporate loans to various entities and the Loans so granted fall within the limits provided under Section 186 of the Companies Act, 2013.

-15. Performance and financial position of each of the subsidiaries, associates and joint venture companies included in the consolidated financial statement:
+position of each of the subsidiaries, associates and joint venture companies included in the consolidated financial

 Disclosure under this head is not applicable as the Company does not have any Subsidiaries / Associate Companies / Joint Venture Companies.